-Mr. Breen has been an Associate Professor at the University of Paris-Sorbonne since 2008 and is founder and co-chair of the “compliance officer” diploma at leading the French law school, University Paris II Panthéon-Assas.
+Mr. Breen has been an Associate Professor at Sorbonne University (Paris and Abu Dhabi campuses) since 2008 and is founder and co-chair of the “compliance officer” diploma at a leading French law school, University Paris II Panthéon-Assas.

 - FCPA : La France face au droit américain de la lutte anti-corruption, Lextenso 2017.

 - “Programmes de compliance : 10 bonnes pratiques observées en France”, in A. Gaudemet (dir.), La compliance : un monde nouveau ?, éditions Panthéon-Assas, novembre 2016, p.
 107.

 - Gouverner et punir (PUF, 2003)